-Boulder County Parks & Open Space and the Boulder County Parks & Open Space Foundation will begin accepting submissions for a juried photography exhibit later this spring.
-The submission deadline is August 1 and the exhibit will be held October 13 through November 3.
+Boulder County Parks & Open Space and the Boulder County Parks & Open Space Foundation are accepting submissions for a juried photography exhibit.

 Land Through The Lens Photo Exhibit

 Land Through The Lens: A 2017 Photography Exhibit

 Land Through The Lens is a chance to showcase beautiful photographs captured on Boulder County Parks & Open Space lands.
 The event is held every other year and is open to everyone.
 The event promotes the discovery, understanding and enjoyment of our parks and open space through the photographic celebration of the natural world.

 Photographers can submit up to five photos for a $30 entry fee.
 The application deadline is August 1.